kisenon

 • Match ^[a-zA-Z][a-zA-Z0-9_-]*$.
 Letters, digits, _, -; must start with a letter.

-• Are not required to be globally unique; unique-per-tenant is enough.
+• Are not required to be globally unique; unique within your organization is enough.

 The internal project id (prj_<24 hex>) is what every other resource references.
 The label is for humans.